heikkilavanti/sam-demo/README.md

 ##TODO

-1. Add unit tests
+* Add more unit tests
+* Add capability to test DynamoDB locally
-2. Add instructions on deploying to AWS
+* Add instructions on deploying to AWS